peteroupc/peteroupc.github.io/bernsupp.md

 We can show that _f_ is strongly simulable on its domain by showing that there is a Bernoulli factory for _f_ that must flip the input coin and get 0 and 1 before it uses any outside randomness.

-**Proposition 1.** _If f meets conditions 1 through 4 and is a polynomial with computable coefficients, it is strongly simulable._
+**Proposition 1.** _If f is described in the strong simulability statement and is a polynomial with computable coefficients, it is strongly simulable._

 _Proof:_ If _f_ is the constant 0 or 1, the proof is trivial: simply return 0 or 1, respectively.